-Incidentally, despite popular believe, it is not necessary
+Incidentally, despite popular beliefs, it is not necessary

 to workout to failure.
 If you look at the training styles of

-out to failure, only failing periodically by accident.
-Instead
+working out to failure, only failing periodically by accident.

-they commonly workout one repetition short of failure during
+Instead, they commonly workout one repetition short of failure

-their workout sets.
-Even for bodybuilding, training to consistently
+during their workout sets.
+Even for bodybuilding, training to

-to failure is not only not necessary, it can even lead to premature
+consistently to failure is not only not necessary, it can even

 find on those reps that you can just barely manage the last rep,